Lightning-AI/litdata/README.md

 <details>
   <summary> ✅ On-Prem Optimizations</summary>
 &nbsp;

+Optimize data handling for computers on a local network to improve performance for on-site setups.

 On-prem compute nodes can mount and use a network drive.
 A network drive is a shared storage device on a local area network.
 In order to reduce their network overload, the `StreamingDataset` supports `caching` the data chunks.